 (c) a financial institution prescribed in Regulations made for the purposes of this section.

-(2) A person may not enter into an arrangement in respect of a financial institution, being an arrangement that results, or would result, in the person, alone or together with a related or interrelated person, becoming a significant owner of the financial institution without the approval of the responsible authority for the financial sector law in terms of which the financial institution is required to be licensed.
+(2) A person may not acquire a qualifying stake in a financial institution, without the prior written approval of the responsible authority for the financial sector law in terms of which the financial institution is required to be licensed.

-(3) A person may not enter into an arrangement in respect of a financial institution, being an arrangement that results, or would result, in the person, alone or together with a related or interrelated person, ceasing to be a significant owner of a financial institution –
+(3)A significant owner of a financial institution –

-(a) if that financial institution has been designated as a systemically important financial institution, without the approval of the responsible authority for the financial sector law in terms of which the financial institution is required to be licensed.
+(a) which has been designated as a systemically important financial institution, may not, without having obtained the prior written approval of the responsible authority for the financial sector law in terms of which the financial institution is required to be licensed, effect any arrangement that will result, in the person, alone or together with a related or interrelated person, ceasing to be a significant owner of the financial institution.

-(b) if that financial institution has not been designated as a systemically important financial institution, without prior notification to the responsible authority for the financial sector law in terms of which the financial institution is required to be licensed.
+(b) which has not been designated as a systemically important financial institution, may not, without prior notification to the responsible authority for the financial sector law in terms of which the financial institution is required to be licensed, effect any arrangement that will result, in the person, alone or together with a related or interrelated person, ceasing to be a significant owner of the financial institution.

-(4) A person may not enter into an arrangement in respect of a financial institution, being an arrangement that results or would result in an increase or decrease in the extent of the ability of the person, alone or together with a related or interrelated person, to control or influence the business or strategy of the financial institution, -
+(4) A person may not effect any arrangement in respect of a qualifying stake in a financial institution, which will result in an increase or a decrease in the extent of the ability of the person, alone or together with a related or interrelated person, to control or influence materially the business or strategy of the financial institution,–

-(a) without the prior approval of the responsible authority, if the responsible authority on granting of an approval referred to in subsection (2), required its prior approval of any such increase or decrease; or
+(a) without having obtained the prior written approval of the responsible authority for the financial sector law in terms of which the financial institution is required to be licensed, if the responsible authority on granting of an approval referred to in subsection (2), required its prior written approval of any such increase or decrease; or

-(b) without the prior notification to the responsible authority, if the responsible authority on granting of an approval referred to in subsection (2), did not require its prior approval of any such increase or decrease.
+(b) without the prior notification to the responsible authority for the financial sector law in terms of which the financial institution is required to be licensed, if the responsible authority on granting of an approval referred to in subsection (2), did not require its prior written approval of any such increase or decrease.

 (5) An arrangement referred to in subsection (2), (3) or (4) need not involve the acquisition of, or disposition of, shares or other interests or property.

-(6) Subsections (2), (3) and (4) do not apply to a person who is declared, in terms of section 157, not to be a significant owner of the financial institution concerned.

-(7) If a person enters into an arrangement in contravention of subsection (2) or (3), the arrangement, in so far as it has an effect mentioned in the relevant subsection, is void.
+(6) If a person enters into an arrangement in contravention of subsection (2) or (3), the arrangement, in so far as it has an effect mentioned in the relevant subsection, is void.

-(8) An approval in terms of subsection (2), (3) or (4) may not be given unless the responsible authority is satisfied that—
+(7 An approval in terms of subsection (2), (3) or (4) may not be given unless the responsible authority is satisfied that—

-(a) the responsible authority is satisfied that the person becoming a significant owner, or the arrangement, will not prejudicially affect or is likely to affect the prudent management and the financial soundness of the financial institution; and
+(a) the person becoming a significant owner, or the arrangement, will not prejudicially affect or is likely to affect the prudent management and the financial soundness of the financial institution; and

-(b) the responsible authority is satisfied that the person meets and is reasonably likely to continue to meet applicable fit and proper person requirements.
+(b) the person meets and is reasonably likely to continue to meet applicable fit and proper person requirements.

 (9) The Financial Sector Conduct Authority may not give approval in terms of subsection (2) or (3) in respect of an eligible financial institution that is a market infrastructure without the concurrence of the Prudential Authority and the Reserve Bank.